What is Aperture?

 The importance of the aperture in photography and how affects brightness, depth of field, sharpness and diffraction.

+In this tutorial we will see what is the aperture value and how you can change it to make your photos sharper, or more artistic.
 The world of photography has a lot of variables that has to be considered while taking a photo, but the two parameters that most affects a shot are the shutter speed and the aperture, in this guide I will deepen the second.
 This tutorial assumes that you already have the basic knowledge about basic termilogy, at least you shuld know what is shutter speed and how it affects your photos.

 The aperture mechanism of a Canon 50mm f/1.8 II lens, with five blades.